DaveAldon/bravo-discord-bot/README.md

 ### How to run

 1. Clone/Fork the repo
-2. Create an .env file based on the .env.example, using your own Discord bot api (more on that later)
+2. Create an .env file based on the .env.example, using your own Discord bot api
 3. `cd` into the repo directory, and run `npm run start` to host locally
 4. Invite your bot to your Discord server
 5. Check if it's online, and start running commands!

    <img src="repoResources/onlineScreenshot.png" />

 ### Commands